gabo-di/AquaCrop.jl/paper/paper.md

 adaptation of existing models to be usable as components in integrated models [@Vedder2024].
 The new API we developed for `AquaCrop.jl` is intended to do just that.

+In this repository the core code follows very closely the FAO's Fortran original implementation, this allows us to follow up easily the updates of the original `AquaCrop` code, which, to our knowledge, it is not so straigtforward on the Matlab or Python implementations where they  OOP .

+On top of the core code, we have an API that makes it easy to upload data and run the simulations in several ways.
+We can also explore and interact with the variables at run time, which leaves open the possibility of model coupling.
+All this is a difficult task for non experts using the original `AquaCrop` Fortran implementation.

+Finally, we have the possibility to complement the code with other libraries from the julia ecosystem, like DataFrames.jl, Makie.jl, StatsModels.jl, Optimisers.jl, etc. Making `AquaCrop.jl` a reliable and versatil tool for simulating crop growth.

 <!-- Specifically, we developed the package to use it as a component within
 `Persefone.jl`, a model of agricultural ecosystems [@Vedder2024a].
 The aim of this model is to study the impact that agricultural processes have on biodiversity, for